in2code-de/powermail/Documentation/ForEditors/ManageMailsWithBackendModule/Index.rst

       Columns in Export File
    :Description:
-      This area shows the columns and the ordering of the rows in the export-file.Play around with drag and drop.
+      This area shows the columns and the ordering of the rows in the export-file.
+You can play around with drag and drop.
    :Explanation:
       Change sorting: Drag and drop a line up or down